Kurtoid/honorlock-honeypot-list/README.md

+What do honeypots look like in the real world?
-efforts to find and list Honorlock honeypot domains
+Efforts to find and list Honorlock honeypot domains

 Don't cheat, folks.